AzamFatemi693/AzamFatemi693/README.md

 This initiative aimed to address the challenge posed by competitors and provide a competitive edge for our offerings.
 Regular analysis was essential to continually refine and optimize the package for maximum effectiveness in the market.

 Another challenge arose during winter when sales declined due to delays caused by extreme weather conditions in construction projects.
-Using historical sales data, I identified sellers with strong performances and suggested adjusting prices to encourage bulk purchases, particularly for products in the warehouse for over two months.
+Using historical sales data, I identified sellers with strong performances and suggested adjusting prices to encourage bulk purchases, particularly for products that have been in the warehouse for over two months.

 I also undertook segmentation responsibilities, considering various customer parameters and labeling them accordingly.
 Key performance indicators such as sales revenue, conversion rate, customer acquisition costs, and the impact of inflation on sales were regularly measured and reported using statistical techniques and data visualizations.

+### Adopting these strategies leads to a yearly growth of 10% in the company's profitability.

 # Move to The Netherlands